 Fig Trees Are the Perfect Backyard Fruit Tree

 Growing figs is challenging for northern gardeners, especially those gardening in zone 6 and colder.
 Strong-willed gardeners devised several methods to combat the cold of winter, each with varying rates of success.
-Some recommend pushing over the tree each fall and then burying it under a pile of dirt, leaves and mulch.
-Other say to wrap the fig tree with a thick blanket of burlap stuffed with straw.
+Some recommend pushing over the tree each fall and then burying it under a pile of dirt, leaves, and mulch.
+Others say to wrap the tree with a thick blanket of burlap stuffed with straw.
 Both methods are a lot of work, and neither adds to the visual appeal of your winter garden.

-Growing Fig Trees in Containers
+Growing Figs in Containers

 Fig trees are readily available through online retailers and nurseries, and the local gardening center often carries varieties of fig trees that may be suitable to your climate.
 The Brown Turkey fig is typically offered in our area, though even this relatively hardy fig requires protection from freezing in winter.
-Or if you are fortunate, a fellow gardener (or generous grandfather) might share a cutting from their favorite fig tree.
+Or if you are fortunate, a fellow gardener (or generous grandfather) might share a cutting from their favorite tree.

-A planting container filled with soil is very heavy, so consider using a light weight plastic or resin pot.
+- A planting container filled with soil is very heavy, so consider using a lightweight plastic or resin pot.
 I prefer a plastic pot because it retains moisture well and weighs less than a clay pot, and it is more forgiving when moving the potted fig tree between its summer and winter locations.

 As spring approaches and the days get longer and warmer, move the fig tree outside for several hours each day.
 When the dangers from any late frosts have passed, move the fig tree to its sunny summer home.
 After a few short growing seasons, the happy tree will reward you with sweet and tasty figs.

 - Fig tress do not produce any flowers.
 The tiny blossoms develop inside the fruit of the fig tree.